fightiiing/ChatGPT-Dall-e/README.md

 Chatbox made with ChatGPT api in React.
-Also added the Dall*E text-to-image generator.
+Also added the Dall-E text-to-image generator.